ExcaliburKG/sinara-ext-tools/README.md

 # Model serving intro

-Now we know how to implement an abstract ML pipeline, but we need more:
-At the output, we need to get a model packaged in a Docker container and being accessible via the REST interface.
+Now we know how to implement an abstract ML pipeline, but we need more: at the output, we need to get a model packaged in a Docker container and being accessible via the REST interface.
 Sinara framework allows you to save a bentoservice as an output entity.
 In fact, bentoservice is a Python class wrapper for packaging a model with a REST interface.
 Additionally, Sinara framework provides a contenraize tool to create a Docker image based on a bentoservice.
 As a result, the name of the image is such that you can then understand from which bentoservice it was created.

 # Model serving tutorial